commschamp/comms_protocols_cpp_src/text/transport/id.md

     }

 private:

-    typedef typename TupleAsAlignedUnion<TAllMessages>::Type InPlaceStorage;
+    using InPlaceStorage = typename TupleAsAlignedUnion<TAllMessages>::Type;
     InPlaceStorage m_storage;
 }
 ```
 Please pay attention, that the implementation of `InPlaceAllocationPolicy` is
-the simplest one.
+the simplest possible one.
 In production quality code, it is recommended to insert
 protection against double allocation
-in the used storage area by introducing boolean flag indicating that the
+in the used storage area, by introducing boolean flag indicating, that the
 storage area is or isn't free.
 The pointer/reference to such flag must also be
 passed to the deleter object, which is responsible to update it when deletion takes
 place.